Daymio1/Next-Project/README.md

 ### Configuration
 Details about auth0 env variables needed (without the exact values) see examples here: [https://github.com/auth0/nextjs-auth0](https://github.com/auth0/nextjs-auth0#readme)

-Use the following credentials to login into the project:

-Username:

-Password:

 ### Run
 To run the project, use the following command:
 ```